DataTalksClub/machine-learning-zoomcamp/README.md

 ## Taking the course

-### 2023 Cohort
+### 2024 cohort

-We start the course again in September 2023
+We start the course again in September 2024

 * [Sign up here](https://airtable.com/shryxwLd0COOEaqXo)
 * Register at [DataTalks.Club](https://DataTalks.Club/slack.html) and join the `#course-ml-zoomcamp` channel
 * Join the [course telegram channel](https://t.me/mlzoomcamp)
 * Subscribe to the [public google calendar](https://calendar.google.com/calendar/?cid=cGtjZ2tkbGc1OG9yb2lxa2Vwc2g4YXMzMmNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) (subscribing works from desktop only)
 * [Tweet about it](https://ctt.ac/XZ6b9)
-* Start date: 11 September
+* Start date: 16 September
 * If you have questions, check [FAQ](https://docs.google.com/document/d/1LpPanc33QJJ6BSsyxVg-pWNMplal84TdZtq10naIhD8/edit)
-* All the materials specific to the 2023 will be in [the 2023 cohort folder](./cohorts/2023/)
+* All the materials specific to the 2024 will be in [the 2024 cohort folder](./cohorts/2024/)

 ### Self-paced mode